 Two years later, the Management Committee saw the need to find a permanent home with adequate space to comfortably service its current members and provide sufficient resources for continued growth and development.
 The decision was made to acquire the premises at #14 Collins Avenue (formerly the Insurance Management building).
 Then, in May 1999, with renovations sufficiently completed, the Police Credit Union moved into its new premises.

-This year, the Bahamas Law Enforcement Co-operative Credit Union Limited celebrated its 25th Anniversary.
-Now with assets in excess of thirty million dollars ($30Mil) and a membership base of some three thousand two hundred and forty-two (3,242) persons, there is just no limit to the success that can be achieved.
+This year, the Bahamas Law Enforcement Co-operative Credit Union Limited celebrates its 32nd Anniversary.
+Now with assets in excess of fifty million dollars ($50Mil) and a membership base of over three thousand nine hundred (3,900) persons, there is just no limit to the success that can be achieved.

 Now is a great time to join our family.